w-aldrich/w-aldrich.github.io/README.md

+# About me
+___
-This is a website to showcase both personal and school projects that I have worked on.
+This is a website to showcase school projects as well as personal and that I have worked on.

-## About me
 I will graduate December of 2018 from the [Master of Software Development](https://msd.utah.edu/) program at the University of Utah College of Engineering.
 My undergraduate degree is in Psychology and Criminology which gives me a unique perspective on how to engineer software projects.
 My current expertise is in object oriented programming, specifically in Java and C++ pertaining to networking and security.
 I am passionate and interested in solving complex problems with the greatest amount of utility and optimization for the problem at hand.

 ## Languages